 - AWS cost allocation tags

-- Generate billing reports with AWS Cost and Usage Report (AWS CUR) by utilizing AWS cost allocation tags
+- Generate billing reports with AWS Cost and Usage Report by utilizing AWS cost allocation tags

 - More information about AWS Cost management resources: here